Alert 1 of 0

 If the majority of your outstanding debt is credit card debt, you may be spending hundreds of dollars just on interest alone.
 Aside from wasting money, this keeps you from moving forward and paying down the actual principle.

 Most people don’t know you can call up a credit card company and negotiate for a lower APR (Annual Percentage Rate).
 Take the time to do this.
 Explain that you are working on paying down your debt and that the interest payments are impeding your progress.
 You can even research competing cards and cite their interest rates in a bid for a lower APR from your current credit card company.
-You could even do a balance transfer to one of our credit cards.
-Call, click, or stop by a lobby location today to see if an ATFCU credit card is the right option for you.
+You might consider a balance transfer to one of our credit cards.
+Call, click, or stop by a lobby location today to see if an ATFCU credit card is a good option for you.

 Lowering your interest rates will allow you to make another real step toward getting rid of debt.